AI-Enhanced Computational Nanometrology

 B. Nanometrology of open (freeform) complex surfaces

-Plasma processing and surface engineering in general produce a rich variety and increased complexity of surface nanomorphologies.
-The aim of the second part of this activity is to cope with the challenge of the quantification of complexity and hierarchy in multiscale structures.
-To this end, we have developed and implemented methods inspired by
+Plasma processing and surface engineering in general produce surfaces with a rich variety and enhanced complexity of nanomorphologies.
+The aim of the second part of this activity is to cope with the challenge of the quantification and modeling of complexity and hierarchy in multiscale structures along with methods for the improvement of image quality (see the review paper: Kondi A, Papia E-M, Stai E and Constantoudis V (2025) “Computational methods in nanometrology: the challenges of resolution and stochasticity” Front.
+Nanotechnol.
+7:1559523 doi: 10.3389/fnano.2025.1559523).
+To this end, we have developed and implemented methods based on

-(b) Stochastic geometry (Point Pattern analysis), for the quantification of the extent of order/randomness of the positions of nanostructures (nanoparticles, nanodots, nanowires) on a substrate.
-Also, we investigated in detail the impact of image processing steps (denoising, binarization) on Nearest Neighbour Index in real SEM images with back-scattered and secondary electrons (see Fig.7).
+(b) Stochastic geometry (Point Pattern analysis), for the quantification of the extent of order/randomness of the positions of distinct nanostructures (nanoparticles, nanodots, nanowires) on a substrate.
+Also, the impact of image processing steps (denoising, binarization) on stochastic geometry metrics in real SEM images has been investigated (see Fig.8) (Mavrogonatos, A., Papia, E.-M., Dimitrakellis, P., and Constantoudis, V. (2022) “Measuring the randomness of micro and nanostructure spatial distributions: effects of Scanning Electron Microscope image processing and analysis” J. Microsc.
+289, 48–57, doi:10.1111/jmi.13149).